Time-Of-Use Residential Rate Plans

 If I am on a Time-of-Use Rate plan, do I still have the minimum bill charge?

 TOU Rates Plans A and T are also subject to a minimum bill charge averaging out to about $10 a month.
 This means that if the delivery portion of your bill does not meet the minimum bill amount of $0.32 per day, a charge will be added to your bill for the difference to reach approximately $10.
 The delivery charges and the daily basic charge of $0.03 per day apply towards your minimum bill charge.

 How does Medical Baseline impact my baseline allocation?

 Medical Baseline customers have an additional 16.5 kWh allocated to their baseline usage on a daily basis, in addition to their applicable seasonal baseline for the operation of life-support devices and other qualifying equipment.

 Help Available to Households

-We understand paying your bill can be a challenge.
-We offer many options such as, discounted rates to income-qualified households and energy-efficiency upgrades.
-Also, find out if you qualify for a one-time assistance through our Energy Assistance Fund.
+We understand that paying your bill is a challenge.
+We offer many options.
+Discounted rates are available to income-qualified households.
+Energy-efficiency upgrades are available too.
+Find out if you qualify for one-time assistance through our Energy Assistance Fund.

-If you just need more time to pay your bill, you may be eligible for a payment arrangement or other financial assistance.
+If you just need more time to pay your bill, we can make a special payment arrangement with you.